-Growing up in rural northern California with vast trails, fields and creeks at my door and a feral imagination, I roamed, created forts and treehouses, swam and delighted in unfettered freedom.
-Learning the true nature of plants from days spent dreaming in fields, hay bales and gardens, I carry their secrets today from my own urban garden to wild open spaces.
+Growing up in rural northern California with trails, fields and creeks at my door and a feral imagination, I roamed, created forts and treehouses and delighted in unfettered freedom.
+Learning the true nature of plants from a lifetime of observation, I carry their secrets today from my own urban garden to wild open spaces.

 A similar freedom guides my studio practice, working intuitively and driven by exploration, chance, and the physical characteristics of pigments, water, mediums, paper and canvas.
 My process entails building a history of surfaces, forces and materials over time, working between what I feel and what I know.